websanco/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

 # Stage 7: Connecting the VPN

-Now that your Elasticsearch configurations are deployed to DXP Cloud, the last stage of migration is to connect your Cloud environment to your private network if necessary.
+If required for your development environment, the last stage of migration is to connect your Cloud environment to your private network.
 This involves configuring (or updating) your VPN server and then setting up the connection on the DXP Cloud console.

 You may need to connect your DXP Cloud environment to a VPN if: